-

 In a variety of industrial processes, environmentally harmful, corrosive, or toxic gases are used.
-To protect people and the environment, these are subject to strict regulations, especially regarding the cleaning criteria that gas scrubbing must achieve.
+To protect people and the environment, these are subject to strict regulations, particularly regarding the cleaning criteria that a gas scrubber must achieve.

 In various (chemical) manufacturing processes, environmentally harmful or toxic gases are either raw materials or are produced as by-products.

-Worldwide, gas scrubbers or wet scrubbers are used for the conversion of such gases, either to eliminate the risk to people and the environment in an emergency (emergency gas scrubbers) or to clean process gases from unwanted gas components for further processing (for example: Benfield process gas scrubbers).
+Worldwide, gas scrubbers or wet scrubbers are used for the conversion of such gases to either eliminate the risk to people and the environment in an emergency (emergency gas scrubbers) or to clean process gases of undesirable gas components for further processing (for example: Benfield process gas scrubbers).

-In the process, the gases to be cleaned are converted into harmless components with a washing liquid (e.g., caustic soda), so they no longer pose a risk to the environment or the process.
-These are usually water and salts, which are easy to handle for further processing.
-Many gas scrubbers use caustic soda (NaOH) as a washing liquid.
+In this process, the gases to be cleaned are converted into harmless components with a washing liquid (e.g., caustic soda), so they no longer pose a risk to the environment or the process.
+These are mostly water and salts, which are easy to handle for further processing.
+Many gas scrubbers use caustic soda (NaOH) as the washing liquid.
 To achieve an optimal washing result, precise monitoring of caustic soda is necessary.
 LiquiSonic® Measuring systems are ideally suited for this monitoring.

 Challenge in measuring the concentration or density of washing liquids